qri-io/rfcs/text/0006-dataset_naming.md

     b5/comics@QmYCvbfNbCwFR45HiNP45rwJgvatpiW38D961L5qAhUM5Y/ipfs/QmejvEPop4D7YUadeGqYWmZxHhLc4JBUCzJJHWMzdcMe2y

-In a sentence: b5 is the handle of a user, who has a dataset named comics, and its hash on the ipfs network at a point in time was `QmejvEPop4D7YUadeGqYWmZxHhLc4JBUCzJJHWMzdcMe2y`
+In a sentence: b5 is the handle of a peer, who has a dataset named comics, and its hash on the ipfs network at a point in time was `QmejvEPop4D7YUadeGqYWmZxHhLc4JBUCzJJHWMzdcMe2y`

 The individual components of this reference are:

 * handle - The human-friendly name that the creator is using to refer to theirself, somewhat analagous to a username in other systems.
 We need handles so lots of people can name datasets the same thing.
 * dataset_name - The human-friendly name that makes it easy to remember and refer to the dataset.
-* profile_id - A unique identifier to let machines uniquely refer to datasets created by this user, regardless of whether their handle is renamed.
+* profile_id - A unique identifier to let machines uniquely refer to datasets created by this peer, regardless of whether their handle is renamed.
 * network - Protocol name that stores distributed data, defaulting to "ipfs".
 * version_id - A unique identifier hash to refer to a specific version of a dataset, from an exact point in time.